NEWS

 Shab-e Yalda, Winter Solstice: Private Exhibition

 To bring life and joy into the long, dark winter nights of 2020, a private exhibition was organized, presenting a sofreh reflecting the enchanting traditions of Shab-e Yalda, the winter solstice—the eve of 1 Dey in the Persian calendar, corresponding to 21 December.
 The feast of Yalda originates in the pre-Islamic period and is associated with agriculture.
 The divan-e Hafez (works of 14th-century Persian poet, Hafez) to recite poetry, and red fruits—watermelons and pomegranates—are important parts of this celebration, heralding the crimson hues of sunrise after absolute darkness, and the promise of longer days ahead.
 Interestingly, Shab-e Yalda is only about one minute longer than the preceding night.
-In the Persian tradition people get together, tea, sweets, fruits and nuts are served, and stories and poetry are recited.
+In the Persian tradition people get together, tea, sweets, fruits and nuts are served, and stories and poetry are recited and fortunes are told.
 The idea is to get through the darkest and longest night of the year, when it is believed that demons are most active, while celebrating the passing of darkness and the rebirth of the sun.

 Click here to see photos of the details